Guppy Troup: Career

 Early in 1983, Troup earned a win at February's Quaker State Open in Grand Prairie, Texas, the sixth PBA Tour tournament he had won in his career.
 He then entered a down period, not qualifying for a televised final for more than a year.
 That streak came to an end at the 1984 US Open.
 Troup defeated his first three opponents in the stepladder finals to reach the championship match against Mark Roth, but lost by seven pins as he was unable to roll a tenth-frame strike which would have secured a title.
 He did win $20,000 for the second-place finish.
 Later in 1984, Troup had a four-tournament stretch that included three televised finals and a win in Columbus, Ohio.
 He again earned more than $80,000 that season.
 Troup's eighth PBA Tour victory came in 1985 at the Austin Open.

 By the early 1990s, he had curtailed his playing schedule following the birth of his son.
 His final appearance in a televised stepladder round was on February 28, 1998, at the Storm Flagship Open in Erie, Pennsylvania.
 Overall, Troup had 28 career top-five finishes, including ten trips to the championship match, where he compiled an 8–2 record.

 Troup joined the PBA Senior Tour in 2000 and was voted the circuit's Rookie of the Year.
 He is in semi-retirement as of 2014, and holds multiple jobs at a school when not on the PBA Senior Tour.
 As of 2008, Troup had 41 victories in PBA Regional Tour tournaments, in addition to his eight national tour wins.

+On 13 December 2025, the PBA announced that Troup had been elected to the PBA Hall of Fame by the Veteran's Committee.
+He will be the only player inducted in the 2026 Hall of Fame class.